ShumGG/SHUMTING/README.md

 * Enemy 3:

   This enemy will follow the player by ten seconds and if it collide with him, it will explode.

+##

+### Power ups:

+* Life:

+  imagen

+  Increase the life of the player by ten.

+* Shield:

+   imagen

+   Create a shield around the player.

+* Double point:

+   imagen

+   Each type of enemy point by two.

+ ##

+ ### Pause scene:

+    imagen

+    The option to the player to resume or exit the game